IX.A. General Information

+Binghamton University Libraries are the center of the University's intellectual community, providing a welcoming environment for the creation and management of knowledge through innovative thinking, open inquiry, and collaborative partnerships.
 The Libraries' website, http://library.binghamton.edu is a gateway to a wide variety of online books, magazines, journals, encyclopedias, databases and a wide assortment of other digital collections that may be accessed from anywhere on or off campus.
-The Libraries offer a range of services including research consultation and assistance in person and electronically, a laptop lending program, customized instruction sessions and Library news and updates through a number of Blogs (online weblogs) - as well as Facebook, Twitter, and Flickr.
+The Libraries offer a range of services including research consultation and assistance in person and electronically, a laptop lending program, customized instruction sessions and Library news and updates through a number of blogs (online weblogs) - as well as Facebook, Twitter, and Flickr.
 We are a leader within SUNY, offering federated, faceted, relevance-ranked, categorized, visualized and self-tagged search capabilities.
-Together these services enable Binghamton University Libraries to provide patrons access to information resources such as catalogs, reference databases, citation databases, subject gateways, and e-journals.
+Together these services enable Binghamton University Libraries to provide patrons access to information resources such as the library catalogs, research and reference databases, citation databases, subject gateways, and e-journals.

 The University Libraries include: